 Looking to the future now, Hannah plans on submitting her work for more commissions and exhibitions.
 “Working for Oxford Place has been an excellent and educational experience and I plan to transfer the valuable skills learnt from this project to the next,” says Hannah.
 Keep an eye out to see what happens next with Bio-Marble.

-To find out more about Hannah's work or to see more examples of her designs, visit hannahelisabethdesign.co.uk or find her on Instagram @hannahelisabethdesign.
+To find out more about Hannah's work or to see more examples of her designs, visit @hannahelisabethdesigns on Instagram.